AsleepCoffee/General-Notes/Processes and architecture/readme.md

 **Registers**

-Caller vs callee: Caller is a function called by main.
-Callee is a function called by the caller.

 Functions take arguments.
 The example function takes 2 arguments(a and b).
 Upto 6 arguments for functions can be stored in the following registers: